MBA 501 Modules - Decision-Making Concepts and Tools

 An introduction to the basic principles and techniques of financial accounting.
 Emphasizes the accounting process and the interpretation and use of basic financial statements.

 Emphasis is placed on ways to use, analyze and interpret accounting data in planning and controlling organizational activities.
 Selected techniques required for analysis and managerial decision-making are introduced.
 (Prerequisite: MBA 502A)

-This course module covers fundamental legal concepts in business, including a basic knowledge of domestic and global legal environments; legal forms of business organization; essential concepts of tort, contract and property law; specific federal regulatory agencies controlling Environmental Protection, Anti-Trust and Consumer Protection; and aspects of employment law.
+This course module provides an introduction to fundamental legal concepts related to business, including a basic knowledge of domestic and global legal environments; legal forms of business organization; essential concepts of tort, contract and property law; specific federal regulatory agencies controlling Environmental Protection, Anti-Trust and Consumer Protection; and aspects of employment law.